-When it comes to remote working, standard management strategies don’t work, but the idea of working from home has become relatively mainstream in the past few years.
+Standard management strategies for face-to-face interaction don’t work when it comes to remote working, but the idea of working from home has become relatively mainstream in the past few years.
 Accordingly, companies without any physical office and who take on a remote work environment have tried to find ways to manage remote employees.

-While you shouldn’t burden your workers with too many group sessions having a weekly or bimonthly check-in helps company direction and team morale.
+While you shouldn’t burden your workers with too many video meetings, having a weekly or bimonthly check-in helps company direction and a small team's morale.
 This is especially true if you’re working on projects that require members to work together.
 However, if your employees are on different schedules or in different time zones, you should take that into account.
 Try dividing them into smaller groups, so everyone gets a chance to speak.

-The office buzz word for the past few years has been emotional intelligence, and for a good reason.
-As a manager or boss, you need to have people management skills.
+The office buzzword for the past few years has been emotional intelligence, and for a good reason.
+As remote managers or bosses, you need to have effective communication and people management skills.
 Empathy and emotional awareness are leadership principles that must resonate in teams.
-Nowhere are these more important than in remote working.
+Nowhere are these more important than in a remote environment.
 Anxiety and stress are common problems among people who spend most of their time working from home.

 Part of managing remote employees is being sensitive to their needs, whether that’s extending a deadline or simply listening to their concerns.
 Doing so helps keep personal connections alive despite the lack of physical presence.
 It also plays a big role in affecting the team culture positively.
-Offering these small allowances will benefit your company overall.
-In fact, this leeway translates directly into a higher quality of work, company loyalty, and employee motivation.
+Offering these small allowances will benefit your remote workforce overall.
+This leeway translates directly into a higher quality of work, company loyalty, and employee motivation.

 Remote working is a format that depends on employee independence and doesn’t leave room for continuous oversight.
 If your current business model relies on micromanagement, then you won’t have much success replicating it on a remote working format.